johnwilsonhowell/nocturnal_notebook/_posts/2024-07-20-my-favorite-works-of-fiction.markdown

 _This morning, I read The Little Prince.
 It was incredible, and I would highly recommend the novella._
 _I started to think about where this book might fit in my overall list of favourites.
 So, I put one together._
-_Of course, these things change, but there is mine on Jully the Twentieth, Two Thousand and Twenty-Four_
+_Of course, these things change, but there is mine on July the Twentieth, Two Thousand and Twenty-Four_

 ### _My top five favorite works of fiction:_